fc-ideas/idea-potential/README.md

 ## 3. Generative Transformations and Reachability

+Plainly: This section defines the allowed moves and how reachability is computed.

 Let $\mathbb{F}$ be the set of admissible transformations, with typed domains and codomains.
 We distinguish:

 * **Within-fiber endofunctors** $F_s:\mathcal{C}_s \to \mathcal{C}_s$ (implementation-level moves).